PURPOSE

 Any alterations to a lesser minimum patrol season must be authorised by the SLSNSW Board.
 Extensions beyond the minimum patrol season must be authorised by the SLSNSW Board.

 Lifeguard services seasons are stipulated with each individual contract schedule.
-These vary from contract to contract, however all effort is made to ensure that times patrolled by volunteer lifesavers are consistent with that of lifeguard services.
+These vary from contract to contract; however, all effort is made to ensure that times patrolled by volunteer lifesavers are consistent with that of lifeguard services.

-Any alterations to the lifeguard contracted time must be dually authorised by the General Manager, Public Safety and Emergency Management and the Contractee in writing (unless in an emergency).
+Any alterations to the lifeguard contracted time must be dually authorised by the General Manager,

 Minimum lifesaving service times are determined by both the local level (i.e. Clubs, Branch/Council) in conjunction with SLSNSW, taking into consideration local hazards/risks/beach patronage/recreational activities and prevailing environmental conditions etc. The specific times of patrolling for each season shall be listed in the Lifesaving Service Agreement.
 Any reductions to patrol times set within the lifesaving service agreement must be approved by the State Director of Lifesaving.

-1. 1 x Patrol Captain (see requirements below)
+1 x Patrol Captain (see requirements below)

-3. 1 x Silver Medallion IRB Driver *
+1 x Silver Medallion IRB Driver *

-4. 1 x IRB Crew *
+1 x IRB Crew *

-5. 1 x Advanced Resuscitation Techniques *
+1 x Advanced Resuscitation Techniques *

-The Patrol Captain is the principle leader of their patrol’s lifesaving functions on the beach.
+The Patrol Captain is the principal leader of their patrol’s lifesaving functions on the beach.
 At the operational level, the major function of the Patrol Captain is to ensure effective beach management and rescue capabilities are established and maintained during their rostered watch.

 1. Bronze Medallion/Certificate II in Public Safety (Aquatic Rescue); and